iinsys/nginx-workshop/03-load-balancer/README.md

 ## Prerequisites

-- Python 3.x and Flask installed
+- Python 3.x and pip installed (see Topic 2 for installation)
+- Flask installed
 - Basic understanding of reverse proxy (Topic 2)

 ## Installation